DWQZ: 2017–present: Second easy listening era

-On June 30, 2017, precisely at 9:00 AM PHT, Home Radio 97.9 (now pronounced “nine-seven-nine”) made a sudden and unexpected shift, discontinuing its current programming to revert back to its original soft Adult Contemporary (AC) format.
-This rebranding came with a refreshed slogan, “It Feels Good to be Home,” and featured a newly recorded jingle performed by Chi Bocobo, formerly known as Ces Datu.
+On June 30, 2017, at 9:00 AM PHT, Home Radio abruptly discontinued its current programming and reverted back to its original Soft Adult Contemporary format.
+This rebranding came with a refreshed slogan, "It Feels Good to be Home", and featured a newly recorded jingle performed by Chi Bocobo, formerly known as Ces Datu.
 Station manager Braggy Braganza later explained that this abrupt reformat aimed to broaden the station’s audience reach and boost sales performance.

-Fast forward to January 2023, all Home Radio provincial stations were relaunched under the DWIZ brand, leaving the Manila FM station as the sole remaining Home Radio outlet.
+In January 2023, all Home Radio provincial stations were relaunched under the DWIZ branding, leaving this station as the remaining Home Radio outlet.

+On May 1, 2026, the Home Radio branding was temporarily dropped as part of the transition under new management.
+Its live DJs had their final broadcast a day prior.
+On May 8, the branding was restored with the slogan "Always Be Home".
+At the same day, its provincial stations were relaunched under the Home Radio branding and original format.